open-sdg/sdg-translations/README.md

 https://opendataenterprise.github.io/sdg-translations/translations.json

+## Translation search and context

+A simple search app is available [here](https://opendataenterprise.github.io/sdg-translations) for finding the status of a particular translation.
+The results here may include contextual information as well, to help translators decide on the best translations.

+Please let us know through the [issue queue](https://github.com/OpenDataEnterprise/sdg-translations/issues) if contextual information is needed about a particular translation.

 ## Previous releases

 Each past release is available separately, according to its tag.
 For example, release 0.1.0 is available at: